Exterior Painting Cost

 How to Find & Hire an Exterior Wall Painter

-It is also important to check their insurance credentials, as public liability insurance will protect both you and them in the event of an incident or damage.
+It is also important to check their insurance credentials, as public liability insurance will protect both you and them in the event of an accident or damage to your property.

 Sources